Refusing One Breast - Breast Preference

 So glad I kept pumping until he would take it, it is a little smaller still, and the supply isn't as much as the other one, but at least there's only one cup size on the difference.
 It would have been weird if one was loads bigger than the other!"

-Left Boob Preference
+Left Boob Preference - by Lesslie Chacon

 "My son is a month old today, and I've been breastfeeding since he was born.
 He prefers my left boob more than my right, and now my left boob is bigger.

 He can't latch on, and it's a struggle for both of us.
-At first, he did great with both breasts, but now he only wants to feed out of the left.
+At first, he did great with both breasts, but now he only wants to feed out of the left."

-One Sided Breast Feeding Preference
+One-sided Breast Feeding Preference - by Catherine

 "Thank you so much for this article.
 It has put my mind at ease, made things a lot clearer, and given me the boost I needed to carry on breastfeeding.
 I was so close to giving up - it has been a struggle."